awslabs/extending-the-context-length-of-open-source-llms/megabeam-mistral-7b/README.md

 ```

 ### Obtain long context document
-Download the entire [Mistral Inference git repo](https://github.com/mistralai/mistral-inference).
+Download the entire [Mistral Inference git repo](https://github.com/mistralai/mistral-inference) as a single file.
 Use this file as the long context, which has 211,501 tokens.
 Here we are using the awesome [unithub's OpenAPI](https://uithub.com/openapi.html#/) to download the github content.
 ```bash
 wget -O mistral_repo_content.txt https://uithub.com/mistralai/mistral-inference?accept=text%2Fplain
 ```